unfoldadmin/django-unfold/README.md

-    "unfold.contrib.filters",  # optional, if special filters are needed "unfold.contrib.forms",  # optional, if special form elements are needed "unfold.contrib.import_export",  # optional, if django-import-export package is used "django.contrib.admin",  # required
+    "unfold.contrib.filters",  # optional, if special filters are needed "unfold.contrib.forms",  # optional, if special form elements are needed "unfold.contrib.import_export",  # optional, if django-import-export package is used "unfold.contrib.guardian",  # optional, if django-guardian package is used "django.contrib.admin",  # required
 ]
 ```